 The new year brings a new team and a new bike for George Hincapie.
-Having ridden on machines from companies such as Eddy Merckx, Trek and Scott, the 36-year-old from
+Having ridden on machines from companies such as Eddy Merckx, Trek and Scott, the 36-year-old from New YorkState is well over six foot and a Classics specialist so there’s plenty of stress on his equipment.

 The big American’s switch to BMC Racing sees him aboard the Swiss company’s SLX 01 Race Master complete in US national champion’s livery – it’s been done by other brands in the past but this particular incarnation is rather striking.
 It’s hand painted and the first element you notice about the bike.